BearLovesBadminton/Homepage/README.md

 - Statistics (for Ecnomics and Business)
 - Predictive Analysis (for MBA)
 - Data Analysis and Visualization
-- Data Analysis and Modelling
+- Data Analysis and Statistical Modelling (for BU program)

 ### Publication
 To be updated...

 ### Work Experience

-- Senior Analyst in model development TD Bank, Toronto, Canada.
-- LQ Sci-tech Ltd., Hangzhou, China.
+To be updated...